runtimeverification/kasmer-multiversx/README.md

-# elrond-wasm
+# mx-wasm
-Wasm semantics for the Elrond/MultiversX blockchain network
+Symbolic execution backend for the MultiversX blockchain network